-Remember that changes don’t happen overnight.
 Some changes are easy and quick to implement, while others may take a while.
-Once you start to get other parents, students and teachers involved, you may be surprised at how many like-minded individuals there are at your school.
-Be sure to take pictures of the accomplishments and document them in the student yearbook.
+Once you start to get other parents, students, and teachers involved, you may be surprised at how many like-minded individuals there are at your school.
+Be sure to take pictures of participants and and document their accomplishments in the student yearbook.
 It will give them incentive to keep up the good work!